splunk/botsv1/README.md

 | suricata | https://s3.amazonaws.com/botsdataset/botsv1/csv-by-sourcetype/botsv1.suricata.csv.gz |
 | winregistry | https://s3.amazonaws.com/botsdataset/botsv1/csv-by-sourcetype/botsv1.winregistry.csv.gz |

+## Warning
+**Please be advised that this datasets may contain profanity, slang, vulgar expressions, and/or generally offensive terminology.
+Please use with discretion.**

+This dataset contains evidence captured during actual computer security incidents, or from realistic lab recreations of security incidents.
+As such, the dataset **may** contain profanity, slang, vulgar expressions, and/or generally offensive terminology.
+The authors believe that the educational benefits of preserving the realism of the dataset outweigh the risk of offending some users.
+If the possibility of encountering this type of offensive material is a concern to you or to any audience with whom you plan to share the dataset, please stop now and do not continue.

 ## Authors
 Written in 2016 by Ryan Kovar, David Herrald, and James Brodsky